 On the 7th of December, Vladimir Putin announced that he would run for a new presidential term in March 2018.
 So far, he has not presented a programme or agenda for his fourth presidential term, which is expected to last from 2018 until 2024, and it is very unlikely that he will do it in the nearest future.
 However, particular developments in Russia in December can give us a glimpse into what we can expect from Putin’s Russia 4.0.

-The rise of the extreme conservative elite groups destabilises Putin’s system, and this destabilisation limits the flexibility of the regime – a flexibility that has so far been the main advantage of the system both domestically and internationally.
-Now, it seems, that Russia 4.0 will mobilise the society for the support of the regime around three ideas only: the country’s historical grandeur, its non-compatibility with democracy and Western conspiracy.
+The rise of the extreme conservative elite groups destabilizes Putin’s system, and this destabilization limits the flexibility of the regime – a flexibility that has so far been the main advantage of the system both domestically and internationally.
+Now, it seems, that Russia 4.0 will mobilize the society for the support of the regime around three ideas only: the country’s historical grandeur, its non-compatibility with democracy and Western conspiracy.
 Against the background of Russia’s continuous economic and social decline, this means that Putin’s regime will become even more oppressive at home and more aggressive in foreign relations.

 This article first first appeared in German in Wiener Zeitung.